rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/graph.md

     - ***weighted***( meaning an edge can have a ***weight*** value which is used to represent a certain quantifiable relationship btn the vertices it connects) or ***unweighted***(meaning an edge can lack weight value indicating that their is no 'cost' associated btn the vertices it connects).
 3. **Weight** -> a value associated with an edge, indicating the 'cost' btn the connected vertices.
 Weighted graphs have weights assigned to their edges, while unweighted graphs do not.
 4. **Adjacency** -> two vertices are adjacent if there an edge connecting them.
-5. **Degree** -> The degree of a node is the number of edges incident to that node.
+5. **Degree** -> the degree of a node is the number of edges incident to that node.
 In directed graphs, there are two degrees for each node: in-degree (number of incoming edges) and out-degree (number of outgoing edges).
-6. **Path** -> A sequence of vertices connected by edges.
+6. **Path** -> a sequence of vertices connected by edges.
-7. **Cycle** -> A path that starts and ends at the same vertex, without visiting any other vertex more than once(except for the start and end vertex)
+7. **Cycle** -> a path that starts and ends at the same vertex, without visiting any other vertex more than once(except for the start and end vertex)

-#### Graphs can be represented / implemented in various ways, common ways ar:
+#### Graphs can be represented / implemented in various ways, common ways are:
 1. **Adjacency List** -> in adjacent list representation, each vertex in the graph maintains a list of other vertices that it is connected to.
 This list, known as the adjacent list for that vertex, effectively stores the edges ***outgoing*** from that vertex.
 This can be implemented using a ***Map*** in which keys are the vertices and their corresponding values are lists whose elements are edges. other data structures can be used other than map.
-A visual illustration is shown below: a flight booking system
+A visual illustration is shown below: a flight booking system example
 ```
                    Map
        vertices             adjacent list(stores edges)